kamv123/agri-object-detection/README.md

 ## Project status

 Phases 1 through 5 are implemented: dataset inspection, training prep, evaluation, and prediction CLIs are all available.
-Phase 6 is focused on polish, logging, and tuning defaults.
+The next phase is focused on polish, logging, and tuning defaults.

 ## macOS setup